Justin Bieber And Selena Gomez Vanish From The Spotlight, Is There Trouble In Paradise?

 According to People, Justin is waiting on Selena to give their relationship the go-ahead and is ready to commit.
 A source told the magazine last week that Justin still needs to get the approval of Selena’s family, which is no easy feat.
 The singers had a very rocky break-up, and Selena’s family is reportedly very protective of her.

 Both singers have noticeably stayed off social media since their romance rekindled, with Justin only posting one photo on Friday.
-The “Love Yourself” singer shared an image of his pastor, Carl Lentz, and urged his followers to guy buy his friend’s new book.
+The “Love Yourself” singer shared an image of his pastor, Carl Lentz, and urged his followers to buy his friend’s new book.

 Do you think Justin and Selena are having issues, or are they trying to avoid the spotlight?